alexbatalov/fallout1-ce/README.md

 - Use Windows installation as a base - it contains data assets needed to play.
 Copy `Fallout` folder somewhere, for example `/home/john/Desktop/Fallout`.

+- Make sure the `DATA` directory is in lower-case.

 - Download and copy `fallout-ce` to this folder.

 - Install [SDL2](https://libsdl.org/download-2.0.php):